-- Councillors - two each for the city's 35 wards.
+- Councillors: one, two or three councillors for each of city's 34 wards, 70 councillors in total.
 Councillors make decisions on how to improve local services on behalf of local people and serve for a four year term.
-Councillor elections are also in May.
-There are currently ward councillor elections every three out of four years.

 The current political representation on the council is:

 - Liberal Democrat 8